 Don’t worry, I’m not going to suggest organizing a lot of spaces in your house right before Christmas.
-Organizing takes too much time and mental bandwidth, especially if your house is pretty cluttered.
+Big organizing projects take a lot of time and mental bandwidth, especially if your house is pretty cluttered.

-Who has time for any real organizing right before the holidays?!
+Who has time for any major organizing right before the holidays?!

-Instead, I’m suggesting which areas to declutter before the holidays and how to prep them for the holiday onslaught.
+Instead, let’s talk about which areas to declutter before the holidays and how to prep them for the holiday onslaught.